REDMOOR ACADEMY COMPLAINTS POLICY

 The Governing Body monitors the complaints policy, in order to ensure that all complaints are handled properly.
 The Principal logs all formal complaints received by the school and records how they were resolved.
 Governors examine this log on an annual basis and consider the need for any changes to the policy.

-A copy of this policy is available to all parents on request and is also available on the school website.
+A copy of this policy is available to all parents on request.

 For a complaints form please click here.